taowen/tsdb-book/elasticsearch.md

 * If user_age is indexed in inverted index, Elasticsearch will un-invert the index to form a document_id=>user_age mapping in memory (called "field cache"), then load from the "field cache"
 * If user_age is docvalues, then the field can be loaded from docvalues file

+DocValues is a real game changer here.
+It turns Elasticsearch into a valid player in the analytical database market.
+DocValues is a column-oriented data store, optimized for batch loading.